Tengs-Fan/FarmDSL/CHECKINS.md

 # Check-in 4 Report Items

-## Status of implementation.
+## Status of implementation:
 ### Component-wise progress
-Fully implemented Farm and Crop backend functions Added new functionality in lexer, parser and evaluator for OOP-like functionality, specifically to call functions on Farm and crop objects.
+- Fully implemented Farm and Crop backend functions
+- Added new functionality in lexer, parser and evaluator for OOP-like functionality, specifically to call functions on Farm and crop objects.
-Currently implementing Display Farm function
+- Currently implementing Display Farm function

 ## Which tests are passing, and which not?
 The backend tests for Farm functionality like plantFarm are passing.